These Eyes: Covers

 Among the many cover versions released over the years, Junior Walker & the All-Stars' version reached number three on the R&B Singles Chart, number 16 on the Billboard Pop Singles in October 1969, and number 28 in Canada.

 Alton Ellis' cover of this song is featured on his 1970 album Sunday Coming.
 This reggae arrangement was produced by Coxsone Dodd.
 In 1971 another reggae adaptation followed: "These Eyes (Crying every night)" by Stranger Cole (produced by Byron Smith) followed by Tommy McCook and the Supersonics instrumental version titled "Mighty Alley".
 Subsequently U-Roy and Hopeton Lewis sang and toasted new lyrics over "Mighty Alley" to create the recording "Tom Drunk", both recordings produced by Duke Reid.
 Herman Marquis also issued an instrumental version titled "Tom's Version", produced by Byron Smith.

 Michael Bolton, then known as Michael Bolotin, covered the song on his 1976 sophomore solo album Everyday of My Life.

 Natalie Cole covered the song on her 1981 album Happy Love, her final album under her Capitol Records contract.

+Filipino Singer Gary Valenciano covered the song on his 1995 album Outside Looking In with his Dance Version.

 Canadian hip-hop artist Maestro Fresh Wes sampled this song for his 1998 Canadian hit "Stick to Your Vision" from the Built to Last album.
 In addition, the chorus (of which the first part states "These eyes/Seen a lot of shame in the game/These eyes/Seen a lot of pain in the fame/These eyes/Seen a lot of highs and lows/But that's just the way life goes") uses Burton Cummings' vocals for the words "these eyes" in a call-and-response manner.

 Canadian musician Lawrence Gowan released a cover of the song on his Best of... greatest hits release in 1997 as a tribute to the Guess Who being the first concert he ever saw when he was a child.

-The song was also covered by jacksoul on their 2006 album mySOUL.
+The song was covered by jacksoul on their 2006 album mySOUL.

-The song was also featured in the 2007 American comedy film Superbad where it is sung by Michael Cera.
+The song was featured in the 2007 American comedy film Superbad where it is sung by Michael Cera.

 The band Ween would often perform a humorous cover of the song live called "Deez Nutz".

 In 2008, Gregg Gillis, better known to the public as Girl Talk, sampled the song for the track entitled "Set It Off" from his fourth album, Feed the Animals.

-The song is briefly sung by Donkey at one point in the 2010 DreamWorks Animation film, Shrek Forever After.
+The song is briefly sung by the character Donkey in the 2010 DreamWorks Animation film, Shrek Forever After.

-Angie Stone did a soulful version of the song on her 2016 Covered in Soul album.
+Angie Stone performed a soulful version of the song on her 2016 album, Covered in Soul.

 Other uses in popular culture

 The Guess Who's version appears in a 2018 TV commercial for JBL.

 This version was also used in the 2005 psychological thriller film Stay, directed by Marc Forster.
-The song is also featured in the 2007 comedy film Superbad and the 2024 Canadian comedy-drama film Universal Language.
+The song is also featured in the 1995 film Now and Then, the 2007 comedy film Superbad and the 2024 Canadian comedy-drama film Universal Language.

 Labatt USA used These Eyes for their advertisement for Labatt Blue in 2015.